-Local housing authorities (LHAs) create housing developments for low-income families by constructing new units and/or acquiring existing homes or condominium units.
+Local housing authorities (LHAs) create housing developments for low-income families by constructing new units and/or acquiring existing homes or condo units.

-Households seeking public housing must apply for housing in the communities in which they are interested in living.
-Each local housing authority (LHA) issues its own application for the housing it manages.
-Applications are available by calling or visiting a local housing authority or using the forms available on the DHCD website.
+Households seeking public housing must apply for housing in the towns in which they are interested in living.
+Each local housing authority (LHA) issues its own application for housing.
+Applications are available by calling or visiting a local housing authority or using the forms on the DHCD website.
 There is no limit to the number of LHAs to which a household can apply.

 Tenants who live in state-aided family housing pay 30% of their income for rent if utilities are included in the rent or 25% of their income if the tenant pays for his/her utilities separately.
 The Department of Housing and Community Development (DHCD) provides subsidy funds to local housing authorities to cover the costs of operating state-aided housing not provided for by these reduced tenant rents.